Selkirk Range, British Columbia, Canada

-No luck in the 2018/2019 lottery, but please ask us about similar trips, or if we know of other guides or self-guided groups that still have spots available.
+We didn’t have any luck in the 2018/2019 lottery, but please ask us about similar trips, or if we know of other guides or self-guided groups that have spots available.

 - CA $2,500 + GST

-Includes: Guides + guide expenses, 7 nights Hut, 7 multi-course dinners and breakfast, helicopter transfers to/from hut.
+Includes: Guides + guide expenses, 7 nights hut accommodation, 7 multi-course dinners and breakfasts, helicopter transfers to and from the hut.